alejoalvarez/oop/README.md

 - **Object 2** => name:Juan,  last name: Restrepo Perez, phone: 1111111, address: Street 2345.

 We have two object with the same definition of class (or template) but with diferent information

+### SOLID
+Five design principles intended to make software designs more understandable, flexible and maintainable Single responsibility principle
+A class should only have a single responsibility, that is, only changes to one part of the software's specification should be able to affect the specification of the class.

+- **Open/closed principle**
+"Software entities ... should be open for extension, but closed for modification."

+- **Liskov substitution principle**
+"Objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program".

+- **Interface segregation principle**
+"Many client-specific interfaces are better than one general-purpose interface."

+- **Dependency inversion principle**
+One should "depend upon abstractions, [not] concretions".